 As good as it sounds to travel the world and live in amazing places, you also need to keep in mind that this lifestyle is not going to last forever!
-I’m starting to see a trend of digital nomads returning to their home countries.
+I’m seeing a trend of digital nomads returning to their home countries.
 Even those that have lived and loved the lifestyle for many years now.
 Some people work and travel for 6 months, others for 10 years but none of us will do it forever.
 Keep this in mind before you spend all of your time and energy taking this path.

-If the only reason you want to become a digital nomad is to travel, a one year world trip as a backpacker can sometimes be a better option.
+If the only reason you want to become a digital nomad is to travel, a one-year world trip as a backpacker can sometimes be a better option.
 It’s a lot less stressful and really doesn’t have to be that expensive.

-At one stage in our life we all want to have some kind of homebase/constant comfort zone we can eventually return to, which I’ve explained in more detail in the lessons I learned in four years as a digital nomad blog post.
+At one stage in our life, we all want to have some kind of home base/constant comfort zone we can eventually return to, which I’ve explained in more detail in the lessons I learned in four years as a digital nomad blog post.

 Still interested?
-Ok, let’s talk about the great ways to achieve this lifestyle quickly, because you can probably get started faster with it than you think!
+Ok, let’s talk about the great ways to achieve this lifestyle quickly because you can probably get started faster with it than you think!

-10 ways to become a digital nomad without the skills to work online
+16 ways to become a digital nomad without the skills to work online

 You might think that the best route to becoming a digital nomad is by taking the entrepreneurial road and starting your own online business.
-This will undoubtedly give you the most freedom but it’s very difficult to succeed – especially if you have don’t have a lot of experience.
-And in fact most digital nomads don’t start out like this, instead they get started with remote work or freelancing.
+This will undoubtedly give you the most freedom but it’s very difficult to succeed – especially if you don’t have a lot of experience.
+And in fact, most digital nomads don’t start out like this, instead, they get started with remote work or freelancing.
 This means they are getting paid to gain more experience and skills.
 Plus it’s usually quite quick and easy.

 Overall there are many different ways to get started as a Digital Nomad.
 I believe that anyone who really, really wants a life of more freedom and less 9-5 can do this.
 Keep in mind that you could get started within a matter of weeks or you might require more time and effort.

 Your best path not only depends on your current skills, experience, and budget – but also on your willingness to fail.
-So let’s get started with the 10 ways of how to become a digital nomad without skills to work online (yet)…
+So let’s get started with the 10 ways how to become a digital nomad without skills to work online (yet)…

-1 Get a job that teaches you the skills you need to know
+1. Get a job that teaches you the skills you need to know

 If you’re young and in no real hurry to become a digital nomad immediately, a good way to get started would be to get a job at a company that will teach you the skills to work online.
 This is a great way of getting paid to learn.
 If you apply for a job at an Online Marketing agency, for example, you’ll learn many skills that are perfect to become a digital nomad one day.